-Article 4.11 Pre and post maternity leave, adoption leave, foster care leave, calamities and short-term non-attendance leave, short-term and long-term care leave and parental leave
+1. Pre and post maternity leave, adoption leave, foster care leave, calamities and short-term non-attendance leave, short and long-term care leave and parental leave are subject to:

-- 1. Pre and post maternity leave, adoption leave, foster care leave, calamities and short-term non-attendance leave, short and long-term care leave and parental leave are subject to: - a. the provisions of the Work and Care Act, insofar as this collective agreement (CAO) does not deviate from that; - b. the provisions in this Section; - c. further regulations which can be laid down by the employer in consultation with local employees' organisations (incl. trade unions) by virtue of Articles 4.16b and 4.17. - 2.
-The (further) rules as referred to in paragraph 1 under c are subject to Article 10.9.
+b. the provisions in this Section;

+c. further regulations which can be laid down by the employer in consultation with local employees' organisations (incl. trade unions) by virtue of Article 4.17.

+2. The (further) rules as referred to in paragraph 1 under c are subject to Article 10.9.